"We must restore the community between the faculty's PhD students"

 New antibody provides promising results against Alzheimer's disease

-With a new antibody that binds even the smallest and most dangerous clumps of the beta-amyloid protein that attack the brain during Alzheimer's disease, researchers at the Faculty of Pharmacy hope to enable treatments that halt the course of the disease.
+With a new antibody that binds even the smallest and most dangerous clumps of the beta-amyloid protein that attack the brain during Alzheimer's disease, researchers at the Faculty of Pharmacy hope to enable treatments that will halt the course of the disease.

 Margareta Hammarlund-Udenaes receives the Ariens Award 2021